 Since then, he has worked at a string of high-profile Michelin star restaurants including Mallory Court, The Box Tree Restaurant and Inverlochy Castle in Fort William.

-But it is his work as head chef at the idyllic Knockinaam Lodge, a historic hunting lodge in Dumfries and Galloway that has held the Michelin star for 22 years, which has won him this accolade.
+But it is his work as head chef at the idyllic Knockinaam Lodge, a historic hunting lodge in Dumfries and Galloway where he won a Michelin star and managed to retain his star for an impressive 22 years.

 KEEP IN TOUCH